samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Ring, Rare (Requires Attunement)*

 This ring has 3 charges and regains 1d3 expended charges daily at dawn.
 While wearing the ring, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to expend 1 to 3 charges to make a ranged spell attack against one creature you can see within 60 feet of yourself.
-The ring produces a spectral ram’s head and makes its attack roll with a +7 bonus.
+The ring produces a spectral ram's head and makes its attack roll with a +7 bonus.
 On a hit, for each charge you spend, the target takes 2d10 Force damage and is pushed 5 feet away from you.

-Alternatively, you can expend 1 to 3 of the ring’s charges as a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to try to break a nonmagical object you can see within 60 feet of yourself that isn’t being worn or carried.
+Alternatively, you can expend 1 to 3 of the ring's charges as a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to try to break a nonmagical object you can see within 60 feet of yourself that isn't being worn or carried.
 The ring makes a Strength check with a +5 bonus for each charge you spend.

 ### [Ring of Three Wishes](/magic-items/4735-ring-of-three-wishes)